grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     replicas: 2
     ```

-    This config will use Grafana Agent's built in [clustering](https://grafana.com/docs/agent/latest/flow/concepts/clustering/) to allow distributing scrapes across all Agent Pods.
+    This config will deploy Grafana Agent as a `StatefulSet` using the built in [clustering](https://grafana.com/docs/agent/latest/flow/concepts/clustering/) functionality to allow distributing scrapes across all Agent Pods.

+    This is not the only deployment mode possible.
+For example, you may desire a `DaemonSet` if collecting host level logs or metrics.
+See [this page](https://grafana.com/docs/agent/latest/flow/setup/deploy-agent/) for more details about different topologies.

 2. Create a flow config file, `agent.river`.